The Signal Grid: Cut 80% of Busywork and Unlock $30K Months for $5K–$20K Operators

 Revenue nearly doubled by doing less, not more.

-Another consultant’s problem wasn’t offers.
-It was pricing.
+Another consultant’s problem wasn’t offers; it was pricing.

-Charging $1,500 for projects taking 40 hours.
-Effective rate: $37.50/hour.
+He was charging $1,500 for projects taking 40 hours, an effective rate of $37.50/hour.

-Market rate for his expertise: $150-200/hour minimum.
+The market rate for his expertise was $150–200/hour minimum.

 We raised pricing to $4,500 for the same deliverable.